A High-Performance Training-Free Pipeline for Robust Random Telegraph Signal Characterization via Adaptive Wavelet-Based Denoising and Bayesian Digitization Methods: Methods

 Beyond adapting the DTCWT for RTS denoising, a central innovation of our approach lies in the development of two autonomous parameter selection rules that automatically determine (i) the optimal number of wavelet decomposition levels and (ii) the threshold value for wavelet coefficient pruning.
 These parameters are essential for achieving a balance between preserving abrupt switching behavior and effectively suppressing both white and colored background noise.
 Unlike prior studies \cite{jackie.thesis} that relied on manual tuning or trial-and-error, our method eliminates this manual burden by using data-driven heuristics derived from empirical testing across, including synthetic RTS and real RTS from quantum dot measurements, single-photon avalanche diode signals.
 If the user does not provide these parameters explicitly, the denoiser invokes the internal selection rules, as outlined in \autoref{alg:dtcwt_denoising}.
 After thresholding, the signal is reconstructed by combining retained features across all decomposition levels, resulting in a clean, denoised signal that maintains step fidelity under diverse noise conditions.
 These autonomous parameter selection rules serve a similar purpose to previous automation efforts in MA filtering, where the window size was adaptively adjusted based on noise-level estimates \cite{bowen.thesis,rts.SR}.

 Since the DTCWT denoising requires both a decomposition level and a threshold value, we conduct an exhaustive grid search over reasonable parameter ranges to identify optimal combinations.
-For each RTS signal, we duplicate the data across the full parameter grid and process each copy through the DTCWT denoising followed by digitization.
-We then compute the deviation between the extracted and ground-truth dwell times ($\bar{\tau}_{\text{low}}$, $\bar{\tau}_{\text{high}}$), selecting the parameter pair that minimized this error.
-From these experiments, we identify strong statistical correlations between the optimal DTCWT parameters and simple measurable signal properties.
-Specifically, we find that the decomposition level $K$ correlates with the signal length $L$, while the wavelet coefficient threshold $T$ is best predicted by the spectral entropy $H_S$ of the signal.
+This procedure is performed on a small set of representative real RTS measurements for which reference estimates were available, and is not based on the synthetic benchmark data used for evaluation.
+For each RTS signal, the data are duplicated across the full parameter grid and processed through DTCWT denoising followed by digitization.
+We then compute the deviation between the extracted and reference mean dwell times ($\bar{\tau}_{\text{low}}$, $\bar{\tau}_{\text{high}}$), and identify parameter regions that jointly minimize errors in both states.
+From these experiments, we observe strong statistical correlations between the optimal DTCWT parameters and simple measurable properties of the raw RTS signal.
+Importantly, these relationships depend only on general signal statistics and not on semiconductor-specific operating conditions or device physics.
+Specifically, we find that the optimal decomposition level $K$ correlates with the signal length $L$, while the optimal wavelet coefficient threshold $T$ is best predicted by the spectral entropy $H_S$ of the signal.
 This enables us to derive the following predictive rules using linear regression fits over the grid search results:

 \begin{itemize} \item $K = 0.59 \cdot \log_2(L) - 4.05 \quad (R^2 = 0.95) ,$ \item $T = -21.40 \cdot H_S + 137.15 \quad (R^2 = 0.99) .$ \end{itemize}